LTS-FFXIV/Universalis-Price-Checker-by-LTS/README.md

 - Check item prices with a right-click context menu in the inventory
 - Search for item prices using a plugin UI window
 - Customizable minimum and maximum prices for each server
-- Caching and rate limiting to prevent excessive API calls

 ## Manual Installation